lanrelawal2002/MediGuide-Africa/README.md

 4.  **Code Quality & Readability:** I ensured that I wrote clean, well-organized, and commented code which is critical for collaborative environments.
 My aim was to write code that is not just functional, but also understandable and maintainable by others.
 5.  **User Experience (UX):** From the intuitive navigation to the clear layout and color scheme, I prioritized creating a user-friendly interface.
 The distinction between "Myths" and "Facts" with clear color coding was designed to prevent misinformation effectively.

-This project allowed me to reinforce my front-end development skills and apply them to a domain with significant social impact, which is a core motivator for me as I aspire to become a software engineer.

 ## 6. Outcomes & Impact